 Natalie is the co-author of The Myth of the Undeserving Poor (2014) and A Church for the Poor (2017).

 Derek has over thirty years’ experience in the third sector in both in voluntary and senior staff positions, including working at regional and national level with the Scottish Government.
-He has been involved in the leadership of a large church in Dundee, is a trustee of both Dundee and Angus foodbanks (the latter also as founder) and set up and run a number of social enterprises in the area.
+He has been involved in the leadership of a large church in Dundee, is a trustee of both Dundee and Angus food banks (the latter also as founder), and has set up and run a number of social enterprises in the area.

-Paul works as a policy advisor to the Baptist, Methodist, United Reformed Churches and the Church of Scotland, on issues of poverty and inequality.
+Paul works as a policy advisor to the Baptist, Methodist, and United Reformed Churches, and the Church of Scotland, on issues of poverty and inequality.
 His current focus is on the benefits system and ensuring that those who experience poverty are included in every aspect of its design and development.